Oil prices slide after IEA casts doubt over demand outlook

-Oil prices slipped for the fourth day in a row on Wednesday on a gloomy outlook for oil demand growth from the International Energy Agency and worries that data expected later in the day would show U.S. output rising, undermining OPEC cuts.
+Oil prices fell for a fourth session on Wednesday, weighed down by worries that data would show U.S. crude inventories rising after this week's gloomy global demand outlook from the International Energy Agency (IEA).

-Brent crude futures were down 72 cents at $61.49 per barrel at 1020 GMT, having fallen by 1.5 per cent on Tuesday, its largest one-day drop in a month.
+Brent crude futures were down 68 cents at $61.53 a barrel at 1335 GMT, having fallen by 1.5 per cent on Tuesday, its largest one-day drop in a month.
+U.S. West Texas Intermediate (WTI) crude was at $55.08 per barrel, down 62 cents.

-The Brent price has now shed nearly 5 per cent in value since hitting its highest since mid 2015 last week.
-Losses were compounded on Tuesday after an unexpectedly gloomy global demand outlook from the Paris-based IEA.
+The Brent price has shed nearly 5 per cent since hitting its highest since mid 2015 last week.
+Losses were compounded by the IEA's unexpectedly gloomy demand outlook on Tuesday.

-"Yesterday's drop had to do with the world energy outlook, which was to me a bit of a surprise," said Hans van Cleef, senior energy economist at ABN Amro.
+"Oil bulls have been left nursing a heavy hangover after the bearish lead from the IEA sent skittish buyers scurrying for the exits," PVM Fundamental analyst Stephen Brennock said in a note.

-The IEA on Tuesday cut its oil demand growth forecast by 100,000 barrels per day (bpd) for both 2017 and 2018 to an estimated 1.5 million bpd and 1.3 million bpd respectively.
+The IEA cut its oil demand growth forecast by 100,000 barrels per day (bpd) for both 2017 and 2018 to an estimated 1.5 million bpd and 1.3 million bpd respectively.

 The demand slowdown could mean world oil consumption may not, as many expect, breach 100 million bpd next year, while supplies are likely to exceed that level.

-The IEA report countered a regular market update from the Organization of the Petroleum Exporting Countries, which just a day earlier said 2018 would see a strong rise in oil demand.

-Van Cleef said data from the U.S. Energy Information Administration expected at 1530 GMT could weigh on prices if it confirms the rise in U.S. crude inventories reported by the American Petroleum Institute on Tuesday.

-The API said that U.S. crude inventories rose by 6.5 million barrels in the week to Nov.
-10 to 461.8 million, confounding expectations for a drop of 2.2 million barrels .
+Data from the U.S. Energy Information Administration due at 1530 GMT could also weigh if they confirm Tuesday's report by the American Petroleum Institute, which said U.S. crude inventories rose by 6.5 million barrels in the week to Nov.
+10 to 461.8 million.

-"If data this afternoon (shows) a build in inventories rather than a draw, that could be used as an argument to sell some of the extensive long positions," van Cleef said.

-U.S. oil production has already increased by more than 14 per cent since mid-2016 to 9.62 million bpd and is expected to grow further.
+Rising U.S. output has also been putting pressure on prices.
+U.S. oil production has increased by more than 14 per cent since mid-2016 to 9.62 million bpd and is expected to grow further.

-The IEA said non-OPEC production will add 1.4 million bpd of additional production in 2018.
+The IEA said non-OPEC production would add 1.4 million bpd of production in 2018, undermining efforts by the Organization of the Petroleum Exporting Countries, Russia and other producers to reduce by oversupply with production cuts.

-This puts pressure on OPEC, which has been withholding production along with some non-OPEC producers including Russia in a bid to end years of oversupply and defend crude prices.
+"A marginally softer global oil demand outlook for next year coupled with a sizeable expansion in non-OPEC supply has prompted the IEA to pare back its estimated call on OPEC crude," PVM's Brennock said.

-OPEC will meet on Nov.
-30 to discuss policy and is expected to agree an extension of these cuts.
+OPEC meets on Nov.
+30 to discuss policy and is expected to agree an extension to its cuts.

-"Anything less than a full nine-month extension delivered at the Nov.
-30 meeting could precipitate a sell-off," U.S. bank Citi said.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.